sliu46/ML-SDM2026/README.md

 Output : ``` Figures/3.5.2.png ```

-This figure illustrates the citation impact of the top 20 authors in ML-SDM research.
-Bubble size represents the number of publications, while bubble color indicates the composite impact index calculated from standardized TLCS and TGCS values.
+This figure presents the citation profiles of authors who ranked simultaneously among the top 20 authors by TGCS and the top 20 authors by TLCS.
+TGCS is shown on the x-axis, TLCS is shown on the y-axis, and bubble size represents the number of publications.
+TGCS and TLCS are presented as separate descriptive measures of citation activity and scholarly visibility.
+No composite citation-impact index was calculated, and these indicators should not be interpreted as direct measures of research quality or methodological importance.

 #### (5) 3.9.2.png: Life cycle evolution of major keywords in ML-SDM research from 2006 to 2025
 Input :